-- 66. Since the approval of the Consented Scheme, the Emerging Development Plan ("EDP") has advanced.
-The Greater Manchester Combined Authority ("GMCA") and nine of the planning authorities within Greater Manchester (including the Council) are in the process of preparing a joint plan for their parts of the conurbation, referred to as "Places for Everyone" (2021) ("PFE").
-This replaces an earlier version of the EDP, known as the Greater Manchester Spatial Framework ("GMSF"). - 67.
+63. Since the approval of the Consented Scheme, the Emerging Development Plan ("EDP") has advanced.
+The Greater Manchester Combined Authority ("GMCA") and nine of the planning authorities within Greater Manchester (including the Council) are in the process of preparing a joint plan for their parts

+- of the conurbation, referred to as "Places for Everyone" (2021) ("PFE").
+This replaces an earlier version of the EDP, known as the Greater Manchester Spatial Framework ("GMSF"). - 64.
 PFE will be a new strategic development plan for the city-region which will guide development up to 2037.
 It will form the first part of a new development plan for Bolton which will, inter alia, establish a new housing requirement for the Borough and allocate strategic development sites, amending the Green Belt boundaries across the region in doing so.
-Upon adoption it will supersede the relevant policies of the existing development plan, including those set out in the CS. - 68.
+Upon adoption it will supersede the relevant policies of the existing development plan, including those set out in the CS. - 65.
 PFE is at Regulation 19 (Publication) stage.
-It therefore remains at a relative early stage of preparation, having not yet been submitted for examination, and there are outstanding objections to relevant policies within it. - 69.
+It therefore remains at a relative early stage of preparation, having not yet been submitted for examination, and there are outstanding objections to relevant policies within it. - 66.
 It is, however, a material consideration in so far as it provides a clear indication of the indicated "direction of travel".
-It (i) largely carries forward the latest content of the GMSF, including in-principle support for the restoration of Hulton Park and delivery of a championship golf course and associated leisure and tourism facilities and allocation of a Wigan-Bolton growth corridor for employment and residential development which includes part of the Site (Policy JP-Strat 8), and (ii) is supported by the most up-to-date evidence on a range of matters, including housing needs and land supply.

-- 70. A Neighbourhood Plan for Over Hulton is also in preparation.
-The approved Area Designation includes most of the Site, extending to encompass all of the RPG and land up to the former Chequerbent Incline, including north of A6. - 71.
+It (i) largely carries forward the latest content of the GMSF, including in-principle support for the restoration of Hulton Park and delivery of a championship golf course and associated leisure and tourism facilities and allocation of a Wigan-Bolton growth corridor for employment and residential development which includes part of the Site (Policy JP-Strat 8), and (ii) is supported by the most up-to-date evidence on a range of matters, including housing needs and land supply. - 67.
+A Neighbourhood Plan for Over Hulton is also in preparation.
+The approved Area Designation includes most of the Site, extending to encompass all of the RPG and land up to the former Chequerbent Incline, including north of A6. - 68.
 The OHNP has reached the Regulation 14 consultation stage (in 2021).
-It therefore remains at a relative early stage of preparation, having not yet been submitted for examination, and there are outstanding objections to relevant policies within it. - 72.
-It includes several provisions which are contrary to the Consented Scheme.
-However, there are policies and objectives which are aligned with the intentions of the proposal, for example: the Proposed Development proposes community and leisure facilities which are well connected and responsive to local need; seeks to reduce congestion and related effects in the vicinity of the Site through highways improvements and providing additional infrastructure to support sustainable modes of transport; introduces additional connections between Over Hulton and the green areas within the Site; and provides affordable homes.
+It therefore remains at a relative early stage of preparation, having not yet been submitted for examination, and there are outstanding objections to relevant policies within it. - 69.
+It does not recognise the existence of the Consented Scheme and includes several provisions which are contrary to it.
+However, there are policies and objectives which are aligned with the intentions of the proposal.